zhoujc999/Cell-Society/README.md

 * Pressing the reset button will reset the simulation to its initial state and pause it.
-So, you have to either press start or step to continue the simulation.
+So, you have to either press start or step to continue the simulation again.

 ### Impressions